shadowlightwolf89/linux-terminal-aid/_posts/2015-07-04-welcome-to-linux-terminal-aid.md

 Actually, that's part of why I'm writing this blog, because sometimes, you just need to know the right terminal command to get things to work.

+This post is not only an introduction, it's a how-to for the site!
+If you want to learn about something specific, try checking out a category or tag, it's easy enough, since I'll be sure to categorize things properly, and tag everything.

 Anyways, I hate to create and run, but I've got packing to do, I'm moving on the 6th, and I'm afraid I won't have internet for 30 days thereafter.

 Hope to write again soon!